s3igo/btw/README.md

 # btw

-Discord bot that notifies Rust projects
+A Discord bot that notices Rust projects in chat

-This is also written in Rust.
+Built with Rust, for Rust 🦀